 The inner bark of the Red Elm tree, otherwise known as slippery elm bark, is a powerful remedy for reducing inflammation due to its high tannin content and mucilage.
 Slippery elm has been used in traditional medicine for centuries because of its highly effective properties.

-This slippery, mucilaginous substance can coat an ailing dog’s gut or intestines when combined with water to relieve various gastrointestinal issues.
+When combined with water, this slippery, mucilaginous substance can coat an ailing dog’s gut or intestines to relieve gastrointestinal issues.

 Before providing your dog with any natural remedies, consult a trained veterinary specialist just as you would for store-bought medications.